aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/generative-ai-use-cases-update.en.md

 ```

-After some time, deployment is complete.
+After some time, deployment completes.
 The original GenU has been updated.

 ```shell
 GenerativeAiUseCasesStackdev.WebUrl = https://xxxxxxxxx.cloudfront.net